AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 'mission-critical' <em>Log Statements</em>.

 ## 3.4.
 Class ALox and Registration of Lox Instances # {#alib_mod_alox_tak_lox_registration}
-The \alibcamp singleton class \alib{lox;ALoxCamp}, instantiated in global variable \ref alib::ALOX, keeps a list of all instances of class \b %Lox that were registered with it.
+The module keeps a list of all instances of class \b %Lox that were registered with it.
 Registration is done by default when constructing a \b Lox.
-The advantage of that registration is that a \b %Lox can be retrieved by its name using
-\alib{lox;ALoxCamp::Get}.
-This is convenient because this way, references of a \b %Lox do not have to be passed around or otherwise made public, which would clutter your own software's codebase, especially your header files.
+The advantage of that registration is that a \b %Lox can be retrieved by its name using the static method \alib{lox;Lox::Get}.
+This is convenient because this way, references of a \b %Lox do not have to be passed around or otherwise made public, which would clutter your own software's codebase, especially your header-files.

 But there might also be situations, when this <em>'public availability'</em> of a \b %Lox instance is not wanted.
 For this case, optional parameter \p{doRegister} may be set to \c false